Conditions leading to electrocution traced back to 1960s.

 If you have or know someone that has a similar meter arrangement, Donan recommends having a licensed electrician inspect your installation.

 2008 NEC (NFPA 70), Paragraph 200.7 Use of Insulation of a White or Gray Color or with Three Continuous White Stripes, (C) Circuits of 50 Volts or More, (1) Marking of Ungrounded Conductors.

 ABOUT THE AUTHOR

 Gary Woodall joined Donan in 2000 as a forensic engineer based out of the firm’s Indianapolis, Indiana office.
-He has 50 years of engineering experience and has completed approximately 2500 forensic investigations.
 His areas of expertise include power distribution, building and house wiring, appliance-related fires, and lightning damage to structures and appliances, among others.
 Mr. Woodall commonly completes a wide range of projects at Donan including fire investigations related to electrical wiring and appliance failures; fire investigations involving stainless steel tubing (CSST) damage by lightning; lightning damage to appliances, electronics, and HVAC systems; product failures; general appliance failures, and others.
 He is a licensed professional engineer in California, Illinois, Indiana, Kentucky, Nebraska, New Jersey and Ohio.
 He is also a Certified Fire & Explosion Investigator.
-He earned his Bachelor's degree in Electrical Engineering from Purdue University.
+He earned his Bachelor’s degree in Electrical Engineering from Purdue University.
 Read his full professional profile here.